kevinkoech357/alx-pre_course/0x01-git/README.md

-This is my second readme file
+This is my second readme file.

+Just got updated based on Task 4.